List of contour roads in Toronto: Kingston Road

 Kingston Road is the southernmost major road along the eastern portion of Toronto, specifically in the district of Scarborough.
 Until 1997, it formed a portion of Highway 2.
 The name of the street is derived from Kingston, Ontario, as the road was the primary route used to travel from Toronto to the settlements east of it situated along the northern shores of Lake Ontario; in the west end of Kingston, this highway was referred to as the York Road (referring to the original name of Toronto between 1793 and 1834) until at least 1908.

 Due to its diagonal course near the shore of Lake Ontario, the street is the terminus of many arterial roads in eastern Toronto, both east–west and north–south, with a few continuing for a short distance after as minor residential streets.
 However, Lawrence and Morningside Avenues continue as arterials for considerable distances beyond it to the mouth of the Rouge River in West Rouge and Guildwood Parkway, respectively.

 Kingston Road is served by Toronto Transit Commission routes 503, 12, 102/902, 86/986 and 905.

 Rexdale Boulevard

+Rexdale Boulevard is a short east–west roadway in Rexdale, a neighbourhood in Toronto, and begins as a spur road off Islington Avenue just north of Highway 401.
+This spur originally began in the former village of Weston as a road northwest to what would later become Brampton, Ontario.
+The current road passes through a mostly light industrial stretch of north Etobicoke.